 Squarespace provides high-quality, customizable templates that make setting up a professional-looking shop a straightforward affair.
 It includes hosting, domain registration, and analytics, simplifying the technical aspects of running an ecommerce business.

-Despite Squarespace being easy to use, though, the customization options are limited compared to other platforms.
-It can also quickly get more expensive than other available solutions, especially when adding multiple features or scaling up.
-While adequate for small retailers, it lacks some of the advanced ecommerce functionalities that larger companies might require for extensive inventory management or complex shipping options.
+Despite Squarespace being easy to use, however, the customization options are limited compared to other internet commerce platforms.
+It can also quickly get more expensive than other available solutions, especially when adding multiple features or scaling your business.
+While adequate for small retailers, it lacks some of the advanced ecommerce functionalities that larger businesses might require for extensive management of products or complex shipping options.

 Free trial: 14 days